kaydeeseaz/kaydeeseaz/README.md

 Full stack Developer
 ---------------------

-I've been coding for 4 years now, I'm very experienced in making minecraft plugins
+the difference between my birth year and the year of when I started coding is negative.
+I'm very experienced in making minecraft plugins

 *   ✉️  You can contact me at [comemache@gmail.com](mailto:comemache@gmail.com)